 My family, my home

-I have 3 daughters and two grandsons, Max and George.
+I have 3 daughters and three grandsons, Max and George and Louis.
 Spending time with my grandsons is my greatest joy and biggest source of inspiration.
 As a parent I have always shared the pleasure of reading with my daughters and I’m happy this pleasure has been passed on to my grandsons.
-Max has been able to read independently from age 5, which he thoroughly enjoys.
+Max and George have been able to read independently from age 5, which the thoroughly enjoy.
+Louis is still a baby, but is already showing his love for books.

 Up close and personal